JacobPaxton/ramen-classification/readme.md

 # Link to Data
 https://www.kaggle.com/residentmario/ramen-ratings

-# What I Intend to Improve
-1. Build better predictive models by focusing on a two-class problem and applying SMOTE+Tomek resampling for the model training split
-2. Clean the data more thoroughly to enable improved statistical analysis
-3. Apply better statistical analysis with trustworthy conclusions
-4. Push work to scripts
-5. Use cross-validation to select better models
-6. Use ROC Curve AUC to select better models
-7. Deliver specific findings in the README
-8. Build a data product that takes a user's input and gives back the probability of it being five stars

 # Work Done So Far
 1. Wrangle: Prepared data for a two-class problem
 2. Wrangle: Clean the data more thoroughly to enable improved statistical analysis